drogue-iot/blog.drogue.io/content/2021-04-27-drogue-device-rebase/index.md

 extra.author = "lulf"
 +++

-For the past few weeks, we explored removing the allocator from drogue-device and adopt drivers to a more restrictive Actor model.
+For the past few weeks, we explored removing the allocator from [drogue-device](https://github.com/drogue-iot/drogue-device) and adapt drivers to a more restrictive Actor model.
 Read on to learn why and how drogue device will change, and the benefits of this change.

 <!-- more -->